Detached Retina (Retinal Detachment)

 - Gray curtain or veil moving across your field of vision

 The symptoms described above may not necessarily mean that you have a detached retina.
-However, if you experience one or more of these symptoms, contact your eye doctor for a complete exam.
+However, if you experience one or more of these symptoms, contact your ophthalmologist for a complete exam.

-Retinal tears will usually need to be treated with laser surgery or cryotherapy (freezing), to seal the retina to the back wall of the eye again.
+Retinal holes or tears will usually need to be treated with laser treatment or cryotherapy (freezing), to seal the retina to the back wall of the eye again.
 These treatments cause little or no discomfort and may be performed in your ophthalmologist's office.
 This treatment will usually prevent progression to a retinal detachment.
 Occasionally retinal tears are watched without treatment.

 Retinal detachments may require surgery to return the retina to its proper position in the back of the eye.
 There are several ways to fix a detached retina.
 The decision of which type of surgery and anesthesia (local or general) to use depends upon the characteristics of the retinal detachment.
 In each of the following methods, your ophthalmologist will locate any retinal tears and use laser surgery or cryotherapy (freezing) around them to seal the tear.